 Hello ChessMood family, hello champions and future champions!

-Welcome to the best games of the July contest.
+Welcome to the "Best games of September" competition.

-Under this post, we invite you to post your best games that you will play in June.
+Under this post, we invite you to post your best games that you will play this month.

 The Prize fund is 350K Moodcoins which is equal to 350$.

 The 4th Prize- 30k

 Good luck with your games and keep the Right Mood!

 #Right Mood - Right Move

 1st- Abhi Yadav